History and exam

 Suggestive of riboflavin deficiency.[2]

-Abnormal mucosal changes such as palatal erosions may be seen on exam.
+Abnormal mucosal changes such as palatal erosions may be seen on examination.

 Risk factors